Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

-Recall that if $G$ is a locally constant constructible sheaf of $\bf{F}_\ell$-modules on $Y_\et$ with $\ell\neq \rm{char} \, k$, then the Lefschetz hyperplane theorem holds for $G$ if $Y$ is smooth.
+If $G$ is a lisse sheaf of $\bf{F}_\ell$-modules on $Y_\et$ with $\ell\neq \rm{char} \, k$, then the Lefschetz hyperplane theorem holds for $G$ if $Y$ is smooth.
 One may wonder if there is an analogous result for flat coefficients.
-We do not know whether there is any result like this, and in general we do not know the correct coefficient theory for flat cohomology.
+In general, we do not know the correct coefficient theory for flat cohomology in which to pose such a question.
 In any event, Theorem~\ref{thm:main-1} is false if one does not assume that $G$ comes from a base field, as the following example shows.

-\begin{example} Let $k$ be any field of characteristic $p>0$.
-Then, for any $N>1$, there is a commutative finite flat rank $p$ group scheme $G$ on $\bf{P}^N_k$ such that \begin{enumerate} \item Zariski-locally on $\bf{P}^N_k$, $G$ is defined over $k$, \item for any hyperplane $H\subset \bf{P}^N_k$, the cone
+\begin{example} Let $p$ be a prime number, and let $k=\bf{F}_p$ be a finite field with $p$ elements.
+Then, for any $N>1$, there is a commutative finite flat rank $p$ group scheme $G$ on $\bf{P}^N_k$ such that \begin{enumerate} \item Zariski-locally on $\bf{P}^N_k$, the group $G$ is defined over $k$, \item for any hyperplane $H\subset \bf{P}^N_k$, the cone